mui/mui-x/docs/data/date-pickers/rfc/field.md

 <p class="description">This page describes how people can use field with Material UI and how they can build custom fields while keeping the built-in editing behavior.</p>

 :::success
-This page extends the initial proposal made in [this Github comment](https://github.com/mui/mui-x/issues/14496#issuecomment-2348917294)
+This page extends the initial proposal made in [this GitHub comment](https://github.com/mui/mui-x/issues/14496#issuecomment-2348917294)
 :::

 ## Basic standalone usage